sl-chen/GHI-estimation-by-GOES-16/README.md

 Finally, the comparison of different clear-sky models for GHI estimation is shown in [DRA_clear-sky_models_in_GHI_estimation.ipynb](https://github.com/sl-chen/GHI-estimation-by-GOES-16/blob/main/DRA_clear-sky_models_in_GHI_estimation.ipynb).

 Note that the examples made here are only for the DRA station.
-However, the results for other stations follows the same methods and precedure.
+However, the results for other stations follows the same methods and procedure.